matthewfee/OSECharacterGenerator/README.md

 ## About

-This is a character generator for B/X Dungeons and Dragons, and designed for use with Old School Essentials.
-Allows you to create a character and export to a PDF character sheet.
+This is a character generator for the 1981 Basic/Expert edition Dungeons and Dragons.
+It is designed for used with [Old School Essentials](https://necroticgnome.com/).
+The character generator guides you through creating a character from start to finish.
+It enforces all of the game rules so that you can create a character quickly and get back to playing.
+Once your character is created, you can export your character to an official character sheet with all the data values filled in for you.

 ## Working On